 Application information is available at gvsu.edu/pt/.
 Deadline for fall semester is October 15.
 The $30 application fee is waived if applicant previously applied to Grand Valley.

 - Clinical decision making

 - Neuromuscular PT

 Physical therapists are employed in many health care settings:

 - Athletic teams

-- Centers for the disabled
+- Centers for persons with disabilities

 - Home health care settings